 When you complete your Firebrand apprenticeship, you'll gain a nationally-recognised level 3 or level 4 qualification depending on the programme that you've completed.
-During the programme, you'll receive an exam voucher to allow you to sit one of the relevant professional vendor certifications to your apprenticeship, which can include providers such as Microsoft, Cisco, Oracle or CompTIA to help you to build your professional portfolio.
+During the programme, you may receive an exam voucher to allow you to sit one of the relevant professional vendor certifications to your apprenticeship, which can include providers such as Microsoft, Cisco, Oracle or CompTIA to help you to build your professional portfolio.

 You'll also be assessed by Firebrand against Ofqual-regulated knowledge modules to support your apprenticeship evidence.
 Your employer may want to purchase additional exam vouchers so you can achieve more vendor certificates when you've gained relevant work experience.

 On achievement you'll also be recognised by the British Computer Society (BCS) for entry onto the register of IT Technicians, confirming SFIA level 3 professional competence.